-Recommendation 6.1: The County should begin negotiations with Covanta in 2009 with the intent of completing agreement renewal or a new agreement within the next couple of years.
-Having a secure agreement by this period will provide adequate time to prepare for any changes in the solid waste system that might be necessary prior to 2014 when the current agreement is due to expire.
+Recommendation 6.1: The County should begin negotiations with Covanta in 2009 with the intent of completing agreement renewal or a new agreement by 2014.

 Rationale for Recommendation: Extending the agreement with Covanta is the most cost-effective option for continuing to manage a substantial portion of the post-recycling waste in Marion County.
 It does not require significant investments in new infrastructure, and revenue from the sale of electricity enhances long-term stability in tip fees.
 This action also provides more flexibility to invest additional resources into waste reduction and recycling programs.
 It also reduces the amount of waste required to be transported out of county.